InfectedIsm/proof-of-security/README.md

 The Aragon codebase is pretty big for a start, but I'm learning a lot even if not finding anything for now:
 - learned coding patterns
 - learned a lot about DAOs functionalities
-- learned that staying focus and sharp is very important during discovery
+- learned that staying focus and sharp is very important during discovery phase

 #### DAY 33 6-mar-2023
 - Spent some time on the C4 Aragon contest